 In my mind, her action lacked care and thought.
 My judgement of her and her sister (based on my own feelings and experiences) triggered my own less-than-thoughtful reaction to the situation.

 When I reflected in the aftermath of this experience, feeling dreadful for my response, I thought I needed to make myself stronger and recommit to being a peaceful parent by putting more strategies in place to prevent me being so reactive.

 What Janet pointed out, however, was that it was my perception and critical judgement that was causing me to lose my cool in those moments, not my lack of strength or will power.
 It wasn’t about overriding my feelings and impulses, rather, I needed to really SEE them, understand where they were coming from and let them go.

-In challenging me on this, Janet finally made me see that Lucy’s behaviour is really not the issue in any of these equations, nor can I truly show consistent respect to my children, no matter what strategies I put in place, until I work through my own feelings around my past experiences.
+In challenging me on this, Janet finally made me see that my daughter’s behaviour is really not the issue in any of these equations, nor can I truly show consistent respect to my children, no matter what strategies I put in place, until I work through my own feelings around my past experiences.

 I need to be able to be truly accepting and understanding of her by releasing my own thoughts, judgements and perceptions of the situations.
 Only then, will I stop being triggered and find peace with my children’s behaviours.

 This revelation has already helped me be a much more peaceful parent to my children.
 Not only do their testing and willful behaviours not make me despair anymore, but when the girls bait each other or are in other ways involved in conflict, I no longer feel tense.
 I come close to be a supportive presence for them but I truly trust them and do not own those feelings.
 Their feelings and thoughts are theirs and are different to mine.